 - Families – I would imagine?
 Kids like this stuff, right?
 I mean, there’s a hurricane simulator in the education center and they can get a plastic manatee made from a machine right before their very eyes (I got one).

-- Basically anyone who likes free shit
+- Basically anyone who likes free stuff

 6990 Dickman Rd